nahidulhasan/solid-principles/README.md

 >A Client should not be forced to implement an interface that it doesn't use.

-This rule means that when one class depends upon another, the number of members in the interface that is visible to the dependent class should be minimised.
+This rule means that when one class depends upon another, the number of members in the interface that is visible to the dependent class should be minimized.

 ```php
 interface workerInterface